bianca9901/hangman/README.md

 ![Computer screens](documentation/computer-screen.png)

-Note: this application is designed to run on pc.
+Note: This application is designed to run on pc.

 ---